UlinduRasantha/Assembly-game/README.md

 ---

 ## Credits
-This project was developed as part of <a href="https://scrimba.com/learn-react-c0e" target="_blank">Scrimba's Frontend Developer Path</a>.
+This project was developed as part of <a href="https://scrimba.com/learn-react-c0e" target="_blank">Scrimba's Learn React Path</a>.
 A big thanks to the instructors and Scrimba community for their support.